dotnet/arcade/Documentation/Projects/NativeDependencies/Design.md

 ## Overview

-Arcade will provide a set of common installation libraries which will be bootstrapped by participating repos from Azure blob storage.
+Arcade will provide a set of common installation libraries which will be provided to partipating repos via Maestro.
 The common libraries will be used to acquire "installers" for native components.

-Repo's will be provided a local bootstrapping file (both an ps1 and an sh file which they can also acquire from the Arcade repo).
-The bootstrapper acquires the common libraries which are used to install native toolset dependencies.
+Repo's will be provided a local bootstrapping file (both an ps1 and an sh file).
+The bootstrapper uses the common libraries to install native toolset dependencies.

 ## Definitions